csierr/realtime-voice-chatbot/readme.md

 # 🗣️ Realtime Voice Chatbot

 This is a personal project to develop a local application using FastAPI that interacts with OpenAI's Realtime API.
-The app allows users to communicate either via text (already implemented) or voice (currently under development).
+The app allows users to communicate either via text (already implemented) or voice (**under development**).

 ## ✨ Features